The ‘rule’ of the terminal preposition is a debatable one. Should it… could it be used?

 - Is this the car in which you drove?

 - There was nothing of which I could think.

 Where did this ‘rule’ about placing or rather not placing a preposition at the end of a sentence originate?

 It stemmed from applying Latin Grammar to Modern English.
-Yes we are all aware that the English Language has borrowed grammar from other languages and many aspects of Latin can be found in English, but this particular ‘rule’ is simply not suited for our Modern English.
+And whilst it is true that the English Language has borrowed grammar from other languages and many aspects of Latin can be found in English, this particular ‘rule’ however, does not suit our Modern English.